-The Masterplan DIWA will contribute significantly to a harmonised and standardised digital transition of the European Inland Waterway and to stay competitive and cope with future digitalisation challenges in IWT.
+The Masterplan DIWA will contribute significantly to a harmonised and standardised digital transformation of the European inland waterways and therewith helping the IWT sector to stay competitive and cope with future digitalisation challenges.

-The results of the DIWA masterplan are expected to become an essential basis for the Digitalisation of Inland Waterways by the Fairway Authorities in the upcoming years and has the objective to lead to a digitalised Inland Waterway Network for those waterways under the responsibility of the participating fairway authorities.
+The results of the DIWA Masterplan are expected to become an essential basis and strategy for the ongoing digitalisation of inland waterways by the fairway authorities in the upcoming years and has the objective to lead to a digitalised inland waterway network for those waterways under the responsibility of the participating fairway authorities.